West Village, Dallas: Streetcars

 The M-Line Trolley is a heritage streetcar that provides service between Cityplace/Uptown station in Uptown and St Paul station in Downtown.
-Service is free.
+Riding the historical streetcars is free and provides a great way to tour this area of Dallas.

-The M-Line features 40 dedicated stops serving key destinations including: the West Village, McKinney Avenue, Klyde Warren Park, the Dallas Arts District, four historical cemeteries, and the State Thomas historic neighborhood.
+The M-Line features 40 dedicated stops serving key destinations including: West Village, the McKinney Avenue retail and business corridor, Klyde Warren Park, the Dallas Arts District, four historical cemeteries, and the State Thomas historic neighborhood.